When Do Flat Minima Optimizers Work?: Introduction

 \section{Introduction}

 Stochastic gradient descent (SGD) methods are central to neural network optimization \citep{bottou2018optimization}.
-Since their initial use, there has been a wealth of research devoted to improving upon it.
-This includes accelerated gradient / momentum methods \cite{heavyball, momentum}, noise reduction methods \cite{SAGA, SVRG}, adaptive gradient methods \cite{adagrad, adadelta, adam}, among others.
-One of the strengths of SGD-based optimizers is their ability to find so-called `flat' minima: large regions that have very similar low loss values \cite{hochreiter1997flat}.
-Theoretical and empirical studies postulate that these regions generalize well, as small shifts between the train and test distributions keep parameters in the flat (low loss) region \cite{PACBayes, relative_flatness, ESGD, BATCH, fantastic}.
-This insight has caused the field of neural network optimization to shift towards developing optimizers that are explicitly designed to find such flat minima.
+Recently, one class of algorithms has focused on biasing SGD methods towards so-called `\emph{flat}' minima, which are located in large weight space regions with very similar low loss values \cite{hochreiter1997flat}.
+Theoretical and empirical studies \cite{PACBayes, relative_flatness, ESGD, BATCH, fantastic,low_pass_filter,SAM_VIT} postulate that such flatter regions generalize better than sharper minima, e.g., due to the flat minimizer's robustness against loss function shifts between train and test data, as illustrated in \Cref{fig:teaser}.
+Two popular flat-minima optimization approaches are: 1.
+Stochastic Weight Averaging (SWA) \cite{SWA}, and 2.
+Sharpness-Aware Minimization (SAM) \cite{SAM}.

-Flat-minima optimizers largely fall into two popular approaches: 1.
-Averaging methods \cite{polyak_avg}, and 2.
-Minimax methods \cite{SAM}.
-Averaging methods are based on the intuition that, near a minimum, flatness causes an optimizer to slow down, leaving many iterates in or around that flat region.
-Therefore, averaging iterates near the end of optimization will produce a solution that is pulled towards these flatter regions (see Figure~\ref{fig:teaser}, left)).
-On the other hand, minimax methods minimize the maximum loss around a neighborhood of the current iterate.
-This way, a region around the iterate is designed to have uniformly low loss (see Figure~\ref{fig:teaser}, right).
-These approaches have shown impressive gains over prior work.
-For example, flat-minima optimization can lead to similar performance gains as advanced data augmentation techniques \cite{SAM_VIT}, avoiding the domain expertise required to design careful data transformations that preserve label semantics.
+While both strategies aim to find flatter minima, they operate much differently.
+On the one hand, SWA is based on the intuition that, near a flat minimum, gradients are smaller, leaving many iterates in that flat region.
+Therefore, averaging iterates will produce a solution that is pulled towards these flatter regions, see \Cref{fig:teaser}, top.
+On the other hand, SAM minimizes the maximum loss around a neighborhood of the current iterate.
+This way, a region around the iterate is designed to have uniformly low loss; see \Cref{fig:teaser}, bottom.
+Crucially, SAM requires an additional forward/backward pass for each parameter update, making it more expensive than SWA.

-However, even though both approaches have the same goal, we are unaware of a systematic comparison between them.
-As such, it is tricky for researchers to improve upon these approaches and for practitioners to know which approach is best for the problem at hand.

-Here we fill in this missing piece by benchmarking a representative method for averaging, Stochastic Weight Averaging (SWA) \cite{SWA}, and for minimax optimization, Sharpness-Aware Minimization (SAM) \cite{SAM}.
-We select these due to their scalability to large models and excellent results across a variety of learning tasks \cite{SWA_RL, SWA_SSL, SAM_VIT, SAM_NLP}.
-This large-scale experimental study compares them across different domains (computer vision, natural language processing, graph learning), model types (multi-layer perceptrons, convolutional networks \cite{lecun1989handwritten}, transformers \cite{vaswani2017attention}) and learning environments (classification, self-supervised learning, open-domain question answering, natural language understanding, and node/graph/link property prediction).